norunners/vert/README.md

 Converter
 ---------
-Converter converts js objects to go values of any type.
+Converter generically converts js objects to go values of any type.
 ##### Trivial hello world example:
-The js object is converted to a string value and printed.
+The js object is converted to the string value, then printed.
 ```go
 func main() {
     object := js.Global.Get("Object").New("Hello World!")